pravega/zookeeper-operator/README.md

 >Note: In case of ephemeral storage, the cluster may not be able to come back up if more than quorum number of nodes are restarted simultaneously.

+>Note: In case of ephemeral storage, there will be loss of data when the node gets restarted.

 ### Deploy a sample Zookeeper cluster with Istio
 Create a Yaml file called `zk-with-istio.yaml` with the following content to install a 3-node Zookeeper cluster.